 If you don’t have the budget for out-of-town conferences, focus on opportunities to learn close to home.
 What events are coming to your city, or are there virtual events you can attend from your desk?
 Even signing up for a subscription to a website like lynda.com can keep your skills fresh without the added expense of a conference.

+And with this, you've learned the basics of why professional development matters.
 Whether your goal is to network, learn a new skill or brush up on the latest technology, you’ll work more efficiently by pushing professional development higher on your to-do list.
 For more articles on management, leadership and more, sign up for our e-newsletter delivered monthly, directly to your inbox.